syncfusion-content/blazor-docs/blazor/scheduler/header-rows.md

 ## Customizing the header rows using template

-The text of the header rows can customize and display any images or format text on each individual header rows using the built-in `Template` option available within the `ScheduleHeaderRow`.
+The text of the header rows can be customized and display any images or format text on each individual header rows using the built-in `Template` option available within the `ScheduleHeaderRow`.

 ```cshtml
 @using Syncfusion.Blazor.Schedule